stackbit-projects/amazing-potato-0a61f/content/pages/about.md

 layout: page
 ---

-We are a team of productivity nuts that love to get stuff done without the stress of time management.
+Wse are a team of productivity nuts that love to get stuff done without the stress of time management.
 We work together to optimize workflows, understand use cases and set up our app to be the most productive and useful tool for us, internally, and for you.

 ![Our team](/images/team.jpg)